I'm a firm believer in walking the talk.

 We went through the full four cycles of Zoom In-Office Whitening, and I didn't feel anything from start till end, beyond the refreshing of gels between cycles.
 Strangely, I found this a tad disappointing.

 It was, however, a good opportunity for a nice nap in the dental chair.
 Hope Yvonne didn't hear me snore!

 Probably half an hour after the whole treatment was completed, I started getting tingling in my teeth.
 I would describe it as a sporadic and short split second pulse of energy in the tooth, and never with the same tooth.

 This went on irregularly for the next 2 to 3 hours, and then subsided.
 It was more distracting than uncomfortable and did not interfere with my day to day activities.
 This would later manifest as mild sensitivity to cold stimulus (such as food and drinks) for most of the following day, after which any associated sensation of tooth whitening was then completely gone.

 One of the hardest parts of this experience for me would have to be the avoidance of coloured food and drink post-whitening.

 I attended a birthday dinner event that same evening, and it was tiring having to constantly evaluate whether I could or couldn't have this and that on the menu.
 My dining companions, however, were kind enough to accommodate me and open a bottle of white wine instead of red.
 True friends!

-The biggest downer of all would probably be having to manage my physical dependance on caffeine.
+The biggest downer of all would probably be having to manage my physical dependence on caffeine.
 Yes, I bet some of you are nodding your heads in agreement right now.
 I love my coffee, and abstaining from it for 2 whole days was positively excruciating.
 For those like me, you'll be pleased to know that I survived and am happily sipping on one now as I write this.

 So this is my experience with In-Office Teeth Whitening in Singapore in a nutshell.
 It may quite likely be a different experience for different people, but hey, “I did it too and it's really quite alright.”